testsecurityuser123/securitytest/user/pages/07.leadpages-checkout/_lp-checkout-requirements/project-card-slider-right.md

 ---

 ### Project Requirements
-I was pulled into this project after a roadmap had been established and an functional prototype had been built by engineering.
+I was pulled into this project after a roadmap had been established and a functional prototype had been built by engineering.
 Being that things were already in motion, I wasted no time diving in to better understand the short, medium, and long term plan for the Checkout Widget.
 I focused on assembling a list of requirements that could impact the end experience.
 Here are some of the more strenuous requirements found.